guimasi1/FRONTEND_FINAL_PROJECT/README.md

 ## :microscope: Do you want to test it?

-Download the project, open it with an IDE (i used Visual Studio Code) and use the following commands:
+Download the project, open it with an IDE (I used Visual Studio Code) and use the following commands:

 - `npm install`
 - `npm start`

+To populate the database with the exercises simply use the file "exercises.csv" which is inside the back end repository.
+I suggest using Postman with a POST method to: http://localhost:3001/uploadExercises with "picture" as key and the file exercises.csv as value.

 ## :cd: Back end repository